 Listen to your body

 Pay attention to how you feel when you exercise.
 You can expect to feel some soreness—that’s normal.
-But if you feel pain around the repaired joint, stop what you’re doing.
-Talk with your doctor or PT to see what they recommend.
-You may have to modify your movements, scale back the intensity, or switch to a different type of exercise.
+Talk with your doctor or PT to see what they recommend if your pain is not manageable.
+You will have to modify your movements, scale back the intensity, or switch to a different type of exercise.
+Your PT will guide you.

 Sometimes soreness or joint pain is a sign of something more serious.
 Call your doctor or PT if you notice any of these red flags: